Jordan-M-Young/quickMLOPS/README.md

 # quickMLOPS
-QuickMLOPS is a Machine Learning Operations (MLOPs) SDK for Python.
+QuickMLOPS is a Machine Learning Operations (MLOps) SDK for Python.
 Quickmlops can be used to quickly build out fully functioning ML projects and serve them.
-Quickmlops allows users to build projects using the most common python ML frameworks including Scikit-Learn and Pytorch and serve them with popular API frameworks like flask and fastapi.
+Quickmlops allows users to build projects using the most common python ML frameworks including Scikit-Learn and Pytorch and serve them with popular API frameworks like Flask and Fastapi.

 # Getting Started